-There's a wide array of family-friendly amenities, from a seasonal outdoor pool and year-round, heated indoor pool to nature trails, a playground, tennis courts, and an enormous recreation center with indoor mini golf, basketball, pool, Ping Pong, video games, a loft cinema, and even an indoor wiffleball field.
+There's a wide array of family-friendly amenities, from a seasonal outdoor pool and year-round, heated indoor pool to nature trails.
+Kids will play to their heart's content at the playground, tennis courts, and in the enormous recreation center with indoor mini golf, basketball, pool, Ping Pong, video games, a loft cinema, and even an indoor wiffleball field.

-A supervised kids' club for children ages 4-12 runs in the morning during the summer and on holiday weekends during the school year.
-In the evening, families are invited to make s'mores around the outdoor firepit, or kids can catch a movie in the Rec loft.
+Parents will be happy to know that there is a supervised kids' club for children ages 4-12 running in the morning during the summer and on holiday weekends during the school year.
+In the evening, families are invited to make s'mores around the outdoor fire pit, or kids can catch a movie in the recreation center's loft.

-Parents, meanwhile, will want to carve out quality time with a good book or a cocktail on the patio overlooking the lake.
-You can enjoy an Adirondack hot-stone massage at the spa, or rent a kayak, paddleboard or sailboat at the marina.
+Parents will want to carve out quality time with a good book or a cocktail on the patio overlooking the lake.
+You can enjoy an Adirondack hot-stone massage at the spa, or rent a kayak, SUP, or sailboat at the marina.

 The Sagamore charges a $25-per-room-per-night resort fee, which covers valet parking, wi-fi access, access to the fitness room, and even a 90-minute lake cruise aboard The Morgan, the resort's 72-foot replica of a 19th-century touring vessel.

 The Sagamore is pet-friendly for dogs under 30 pounds and offers the Opal Paws Pet Program for $75 per night, per pet.